Indian Meal Moths

 Indian Meal Moth Prevention

 Preventing Indian meal moths from choosing your home to invade can be a difficult task but there are several things that you can do to help prevent them.
 Before purchasing dry goods from a store thoroughly inspect the packaging for any small holes or rips.
-Cereals, flour, and all other dry goods should be removed from their original packaging and be placed inside glass or plastic containers that have locking lids.
+Cereals, flour, and all other dry goods should be removed from their original packaging and placed inside glass or plastic containers that have locking lids.
 It is a good idea to routinely go through your pantry and get rid of older or expired items.
 To prevent adults from finding their way inside your home make sure that screens in windows and doors are intact and that any spaces found around them are caulked.